Hi, I’m Adriel. Welcome.

 I’m a writer, speaker, bible teacher, and mentor with a passion to help people connect with Jesus, find their place in the world, and usher in the Kingdom through everyday spirituality.
 I love helping people find a sense of purpose where their gifts and passions collide with the needs of the world.
 I’m also the lead advocate and visionary behind the Love A Mama Collective—a community of women empowering women through maternal health initiatives in developing nations.
 Theology, parenting, world events, women’s issues, birthy stuff, and politics—these are the topics that get me most excited.
 (Wonderful, light dinner conversation, no?)

 When not taking myself too seriously, I can be found traveling, thrifting, lounging at the beach, digging through bookstores, playing Lego with my littles, attempting to read twelve books at once, rearranging furniture, listening to crackly jazz records, or wishing I could sleep in a bit longer.
-If we get to have coffee together sometime, ask me about the year we lived in a 95-square-foot vintage camper with our family of four.
-(Oh wait, that was this year.)
+If we get to have coffee together sometime, ask me about the year we lived in a 95-square-foot vintage camper with our family of four and then moved into a nine bedroom fixer-upper boarding house.
 I promise you we’ll laugh.

 Whether you’re here as a new mom, an advocate for women’s issues, a bereaved parent, a DIYer, a tiny house fan, a globe-trotter, a birth junky, a party planner, a faith seeker, or a mom in need of encouragement, I hope you’ll find something that makes your soul breathe ‘yes’ among these pages.
 Welcome.